samuelsycamore/portfolio-as-docs/docs/books/intro-foraging.md

 _Introduction to Foraging_ enabled to me to make a name for myself as a reputable source for practical and well-researched information about wild foods.

-I would go on to tutor dozens of students from all over the United States and Canada on this topic.
+I would go on to tutor dozens of students from all over the United States and Canada on this topic through my Wild Food Mentorship program in 2019.

 I followed up this book in 2019 with my online course, _Foraging North America: the Botany, Taxonomy, and Ecology of Edible Wild Plants_.

+_Introduction to Foraging_ was revised and expanded into a second edition in 2022, now available to purchase through the [Sycamore Garden Shop](https://shop.sycamore.garden/).